marco-faroni/marco-faroni.github.io/_research/research-4.md

 excerpt: "Robot often need to adapt the trajectory on the fly to prevent collisions or tracking errors.
 The physical limits of the robot joints do not allow for error-free trajectory scaling or stopping, which is why online trajectory scaling is often needed to reduce the robot path error.
-I've worked on the formulation of real-time (<1ms) trajectory scaling methods using model predictive control (MPC) and look-ahead techniques to reduce the robot path error in the case of redundant and non-redundant robots, and joint-space and Cartesian-space task.
+I've worked on the formulation of real-time (<1ms) trajectory scaling methods using model predictive control (MPC) and look-ahead techniques to reduce the robot path error in the case of redundant and non-redundant robots, and joint-space and Cartesian-space tasks.
 "
 collection: research
 ---